Trichotillomania Symptoms & Treatment

 Some of the options of hair extensions are:

-1. Clip-in hair extensions- You need to clip the hair extension to your natural hair that will take only 5-15 minutes to apply.
+1. Clip-in hair extensions - You need to clip the hair extension to your natural hair that will take only 5-15 minutes to apply.
 The benefit of hair extension of this type is that it’s the least permanent and damaging.

 2. Braid and Sew hair extensions are braided around your areas of concern and hair is sewn on top of your braided natural hair.
-You wont be able to pull your natural hairs with this hair extension method.
+You won't be able to pull your natural hairs with this hair extension method.

 3. Hair Replacement Systems are customized to each client’s head.
 We make a mold and have the hair customized to the mold in Italy.
 We then, use a safe medical graded adhesive to adhere to your hair and scalp.
-You will not able to pull your natural hairs with our cutsotmized hair replacement systems.
+You will not able to pull your natural hairs with our customized hair replacement systems.
 You will be able to swim, sweat and shower care free, while living a lifestyle you deserve

-We hope that the symptoms, causes, and treatment options will be clear to you by now.
-Make an appointment with Bond Hair Bar to discuss the options of hair extensions as a treatment for trichotillomania.
+We hope that the trichotillomania symptoms, causes, and treatment options will be clear to you by nowMake an appointment with Bond Hair Bar to discuss the options of hair extensions as a treatment for trichotillomania recovery.

 I’ve been struggling with trichtillomania since I was a teenager.
 I started pulling my hair around the age of 13.
 Before that, I would play with my thick curly hair constantly, twirling and twisting it around my fingers.